 It also has several divisions, including wildlife, forestry, state parks and watercraft, geological surveys, and more.
 This department is responsible for maintaining and upholding Ohio’s natural areas, wildlife, and forests.

-Even though hunting is a fun recreational activity, it’s important to note that there are several factors that go intopreparing for a hunting trip!
+Even though hunting is a fun recreational activity, it’s important to note that there are several factors that go into preparing for a hunting trip!
 One of the most important factors is acquiring a license and permit before you go hunting.

 It’s essential to note that all annual licenses in Ohio are valid from the first of March to the 28th or 29th of February, depending on the year.
 Additionally, hunters can buy multi year licenses.
 These licenses are valid from the date of the purchase, and will last to the same date in any number of years, whichever is applicable.